Medical doctor: North American

 Elizabeth Blackwell, the first female physician in the United States, graduated from SUNY Upstate.

 In the United States and Canada, the term physician describes all medical practitioners holding a professional medical degree.
 The American Medical Association (AMA), established in 1847, as well as the American Osteopathic Association, founded in 1897, both currently use the term physician to describe members.
-The AMA advocates for the definition of a physician as "an individual possessing degree of either a Doctor of Medicine or Doctor of Osteopathic Medicine."
+The AMA advocates for the definition of a physician as "an individual possessing degree of either a Doctor of Medicine or Doctor of Osteopathic Medicine".
 However, the American College of Physicians, established in 1915, use the term physician in its original sense.
 Specialists in internal medicine may be described as an internist.
 Another term, hospitalist, was introduced in 1996, to describe US specialists in internal medicine who work largely or exclusively in hospitals.
 Such "hospitalists" now make up about 19% of all US general internists, who are often called general physicians in Commonwealth countries.
 In North America, community-oriented providers of primary care are called family doctors or primary care physicians.

 The vast majority of physicians trained in the United States have a Doctor of Medicine degree, and use the initials M.D.
 A smaller number attend osteopathic medical schools and have a Doctor of Osteopathic Medicine degree and use the initials D.O.
 The World Directory of Medical Schools lists both MD and DO granting schools as medical schools located in the United States.
 After completion of medical school, physicians complete a residency in the specialty in which they will practice.
 Subspecialties require the completion of a fellowship after residency.
 Both MD and DO physicians participate in the National Resident Matching Program (NRMP) and attend ACGME-accredited residencies and fellowships across all medical specialties to obtain licensure.
 All boards of certification now require that physicians demonstrate, by examination, continuing mastery of the core knowledge and skills for a chosen specialty.
 Recertification varies by particular specialty between every seven and every ten years.

+As of 2022, more than a quarter of physicians in the United States were graduates of medical programs outside the United States, otherwise known as "IMGs" for "international medical graduates".
+As of 2026, more than a third of internal medicine physicians in the United States were IMGs.